adresgezgini/NLP4AT/README.md

 # NLP-for-Auto-Tagging-NLP4AT-AG-R.D.
-Notebooks for LSTM and Doc2Vec Models for Auto-tagging of Short Conversational Sentences using Natural Language Processing Methods
+Notebooks for BERT-Finetune, LSTM and Doc2Vec Models for Auto-tagging of Short Conversational Sentences using Natural Language Processing Method.